-\end{corollary} \begin{proof} The existence of $\iota$ follows from Lemma \ref{lemma:hypsat}, which verifies the hypotheses of Corollary \ref{corollary:relpredisk2}.
-The pre-disk potential is $\mathfrak{P}' = Z^n_a$, by the definition of an algebra of type A$^n_a$ (together with Lemma \ref{lemma:j2}, which shows there can be no corrections to $Z^n_a$ of quadratic or higher order in the $r_j$).
-Therefore, the disk potential is precisely
+\end{corollary} \begin{proof} The existence of $\iota$ follows from Lemma \ref{lemma:hypsat}, which verifies the hypotheses of Corollary \ref{corollary:relpredisc2}.
+The pre-disc potential is $\mathfrak{P}' = Z^n_a$, by the definition of an algebra of type A$^n_a$ (together with Lemma \ref{lemma:j2}, which shows there can be no corrections to $Z^n_a$ of quadratic or higher order in the $r_j$).
+Therefore, the disc potential is precisely

 \end{proof}